AlicePagano/APL-Project-Superconductor-Critical-Temperature/README.md

 * Utils: this folder contains useful pdf and tables for performing the analysis and build the experimental setup

 * Paper: this folder contains the latex report

+* Experimental Notes: notes taken for preparing the experimental setup